jac459/metadriver/README.md

 - Enhanced MQTT support (listener management), integrated mqtt broker (mosquito).
 All buttons, switches, sliders and lists actions send a message to meta/drivermane topic.
  ==> todo.
 Meta to listen to mqtt topic to take commands from external parties.
 - node-red support through mqtt.
+- improved cli support with full regex (regular expression) support as query string.
 - new simplified installer (written by Ton) with full support of raspberry pi.
 - capacity to have evaldo in listeners (before only evalwrite) => useful for example to send heartbeat.
 - listener support added for static command.
-- Bug corrected on listeners for discovered devices (duplicate triggered evalwrite).
+- resource management improvement on listeners for discovered devices (streamlined callback usage).

 #### Latest update